 HOW TO CHOOSE THE RIGHT CAREER

-“The happiness is not in having money but in its quantity”.
+“Happiness is not in having money but in its quantity”.
 (A Common Sense joke with some merit)

 You may or may not listen to my advice, it’s up to you.
-After all, every person is a builder of own happiness (or miserable life).
+After all, every person is a builder of their own happiness (or miserable life).
 There is no action that you will participate in that will not affect your life one or another way.
 Whatever you decide to do will make a difference in your future life.

 I have made some mistakes in my personal life but, alas, I did not make the mistakes in choosing a profession.

 If you are a relatively young guy and still not sure which way to go, maybe my thoughts reflected in this article will assist you in making a decision.
 If you are NOT so young guy but still are at a crossroads, read what I think about choosing or changing a new career.
 It’s not late, trust me.

 When my son was in his 10th grade and we had a conversation about which profession to choose, he said the following: “I’d rather have the job I love and low compensation than the job I despise and good compensation!”.